IlkinNajafov/study_of_ML_DS/README.md

 This repository is a notebook of my progress while I'm learning, studying and practicing Machine Learning and Data Science.
-Purpose of this repository is to take a glance when I'm lost on Data World :D, to share my notes with people who learn Data Science and Machine Learning and to take a record of my progress that how much I learned and how long distance far I am from my goal.
+Purpose of this repository is to take a glance when I'm lost on Data World :D, to share my notes with people who learn Data Science and Machine Learning and to take a record of my progress that how much I've learned and how long distance far I am from my goal.

-## NOTE: In order to see the notebook, you must change the branch to _master_ from _main_.
+## NOTE: In order to see the notebook, you must change the branch to **master** from **main**.